markdthompson/marketplace_dapp_demo/design_pattern_decisions.md

 While developing this demonstration, the following design patterns were considered:

 ## Fail Early & Loud
 This patttern is implemented throughout the Marketplace.sol contract.
-Common function requirements were codified wherever possible in modifiers, and exceptional requirements using Require() within individual functions.
+Common function requirements are codified wherever possible in modifiers, with exceptional requirements using Require() within individual functions.

 ## Access Restriction
 This pattern was implemented both by using OpenZeppelin's Roles.sol access control library, and requiring owner status for some features.
 Administrator and ShopOwner access privileges are defined as roles.